Siraat-cyber-academy/sc-900-certification-mcqs-01/test-02/01-27/12-azure-ad-editions.md

 "For users, this matters — small teams may start with Free, but enterprises that need stronger security must step into P1 or P2."

 🇨🇳 **Maya Lin – The Rookie**:
-"I first thought ‘Yes’ because all editions say ‘Azure AD’ — but now I realize features like PIM aren’t in the Free tier."
+"I first thought ‘Yes’ because all editions say Entra ID — but now I realize features like PIM aren’t in the Free tier."

 🕶️ **ShadowNet – The Phantom Adversary**:
 "If SkyNetics assumes all tiers protect equally, I’ll slip in where conditional access or Identity Protection is missing."